Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-enc-index.rst

 ===========

-The :ref:`VIDIOC_G_ENC_INDEX <VIDIOC_G_ENC_INDEX>` ioctl provides meta data about a compressed video stream the same or another application currently reads from the driver, which is useful for random access into the stream without decoding it.
+The :ref:`VIDIOC_G_ENC_INDEX <VIDIOC_G_ENC_INDEX>` ioctl provides meta data about a compressed video stream the woke same or another application currently reads from the driver, which is useful for random access into the woke stream without decoding it.

-To read the data applications must call :ref:`VIDIOC_G_ENC_INDEX <VIDIOC_G_ENC_INDEX>` with a pointer to a struct :c:type:`v4l2_enc_idx`.
-On success the driver fills the ``entry`` array, stores the number of elements written in the ``entries`` field, and initializes the ``entries_cap`` field.
+To read the woke data applications must call :ref:`VIDIOC_G_ENC_INDEX <VIDIOC_G_ENC_INDEX>` with a pointer to a struct :c:type:`v4l2_enc_idx`.
+On success the driver fills the woke ``entry`` array, stores the woke number of elements written in the woke ``entries`` field, and initializes the woke ``entries_cap`` field.

-Each element of the ``entry`` array contains meta data about one picture.
+Each element of the woke ``entry`` array contains meta data about one picture.
 A :ref:`VIDIOC_G_ENC_INDEX <VIDIOC_G_ENC_INDEX>` call reads up to ``V4L2_ENC_IDX_ENTRIES`` entries from a driver buffer, which can hold up to ``entries_cap`` entries.
 This number can be lower or higher than ``V4L2_ENC_IDX_ENTRIES``, but not zero.
-When the application fails to read the meta data in time the oldest entries will be lost.
+When the woke application fails to read the woke meta data in time the woke oldest entries will be lost.
 When the buffer is empty or no capturing/encoding is in progress, ``entries`` will be zero.